Inductive biases in deep learning models for weather prediction: Key design elements

+The major catalyst for the success of deep learning in weather prediction has been the availability of large amounts of high quality data, which enables the training of vastly overparameterised models without risk of overfitting.
+The ERA5 dataset, which was used to train all models discussed in this review, offers global atmospheric reanalysis data at an hourly resolution on a $0.25^{\circ}\times0.25^{\circ}$ latitude-longitude grid dating back to 1940 \citep{hersbach_era5_2020}.
+Reanalysis provides a compromise between observational data and model simulations by utilising a high quality NWP model to estimate global fields---these fields are tuned to minimise disagreement between available observations and model trajectories.
+As a consequence, DLWP benefits immensely from the advancement of NWP that enabled the creation of ERA5 and future generations of reanalysis products.
+DLWP model development was further facilitated by the WeatherBench benchmark and its successor WeatherBench2 that established DL-ready preprocessing and evaluation protocols for ERA5 data \citep{rasp_weatherbench_2020, rasp_weatherbench_2023}.

-The remaining four models (W21, P22, K22, H22) generate global mid-range weather forecasts (up to ten days).
-On the global scale, atmospheric dynamics evolve as a complex interplay of multiple variables \cite{kalnay_atmospheric_2002}, including temperature, pressure (also called geopotential), humidity, and wind fields in three dimensions (U, V, and W for zonal/eastward, meridional/northward, and vertical components, respectively) \citep{karpachev_zonal_2001}.
-Beyond the variables that directly characterise the atmospheric state, it is beneficial to include prescribed boundary condition information.
-Information sources that act as region-specific system modulators play an important role.
-For example, geospatial coordinates may enable a model to indirectly account for orographically induced or region-specific dynamics.
-More explicitly, a land-sea mask and orographic data, typically provided as a digital elevation model, may be used as input data.
-Top of atmosphere incident solar radiation refers to the amount of radiation from the sun that arrives at the top of the atmosphere.
-It depends only on the rotation of the earth and can thus be computed for many years in advance.
-Accordingly, it is a forcing variable that acts as a proxy for both the day-night- and the seasonal-cycle.
+On the global scale atmospheric dynamics evolve as a complex interplay of multiple variables governed by the primitive equations of the atmosphere (c.f. box \ref{box:nwp}).
+These equations are defined in terms of temperature, pressure (also called geopotential), humidity, and wind fields in three dimensions (U, V, and W for zonal/eastward, meridional/northward, and vertical components, respectively).
+Forecasts are fundamentally about weather impacts on the surface of the earth where they affect human livelihood and infrastructure, as such, surface temperatures, precipitation or near-surface winds are explicitly included in DLWP models.
+We emphasise that the interactions with the surface also affects the evolving atmospheric dynamics in non-trivial and important ways and including them likely benefits the accurate prediction of the atmospheric evolution.
+Beyond the variables that directly depend on the atmospheric state, it can be beneficial to include prescribed boundary condition information.
+For example, geospatial- and temporal coordinates, the land-sea mask or a digital elevation model may enable the model to learn region-specific dynamics and atmosphere-surface interactions, whereas the incident solar radiation can be used to represent the influx of energy from the sun and thus acts as a proxy for the seasonal- and day-and-night cycles.